busyxu/QSF/README.md

-# QSat
+# QSF
-QSat is a satisfiability solver based on multi-objective optimization.
+QSF is a satisfiability solver based on multi-objective optimization.

 ## Dependencies